evocn/lambda/content/equipment.md

 ***Camel*** | 30 GP
 > A camel serves as a mount, as well as a pack animal.
-> They can carry up to 4 LOAD along with a passenger, or otherwise 10 LOAD.
+> They can carry up to 4 Load along with a passenger, or otherwise 10 Load.

 > A camel travels at a rate of 50 ft., and is able to travel through dune fields, which other mounts and most people cannot.

 > Camels are very hardy creatures, and require very little water.
 Therefore, they require supplies only every other day.

-## Vehicles
+### Vehicles
 ***Cart*** | 20 GP
 > A cart can be pulled by two mules or a draft horse.
-> They give up their ability to carry load, but the cart can carry up to three heroes, their equipment, and 10 extra LOAD, or 40 LOAD without any heroes.
+> They give up their ability to carry load, but the cart can carry up to three heroes, their equipment, and 10 extra Load, or 40 Load without any heroes.

 > A cart cannot travel across rivers, streams, rocky terrain, desert, or swamps.
 > In fact, any traversal not on a given road is a risky proposition.

-## Services
+### Services
-***Weapon Master*** |
-> A swordsmith, fletcher, or other craftsman will repair, hone, or craft weapons for a fair price.
+***Weapon Master*** | A swordsmith, fletcher, or other craftsman will repair, hone, or craft weapons for a fair price.

 > Typically, repair costs are proportional to a weapon's value, costing about a third of the weapon's price to repair it.
 > A dull weapon is treated as broken, and costs the same as to repair.